desirable-objects/gradle-sass-plugin/readme.md

 * Issues as below
 * Fixing the manual cathive dependency
 * Better scss error logging
-* Split the watch and compile tasks

 Current known issues
 ====================

+* Can't run the compileSass task itself (doesn't see the extension?)
 * Exceptions/bad scss kill the watcher
 * Delete is not supported
 * The insides need a lot of rejigging